thilakar/ReactApp/README.md

 run the below command

+'''sh
 "npm install"
+'''

 node module folder will be create.
 After that run the below command in cmd

+'''sh
 "npm start"

-localhost will be create like "http://localhost:8080/" and autolaunch then hello world will display in the browser.
+'''

+Auto launch the browser with "http://localhost:8080/" URL and you can see the "Hello world" text in the browser.